Multi(de)grafting quasi-Fuchsian complex projective structures via bubbles: Degrafting via bubbles

 \section{Degrafting via bubbles}

 A relation between the two surgeries introduced above has first been obtained in \cite[Theorem 5.1]{CDF}, where it is shown that the grafting of a complex projective structure $\sigma$ along a simple graftable curve $\gamma$ can always be obtained by performing first a bubbling and then a debubbling; more precisely if the first bubbling is performed along a bubbleable arc $\beta\subset \sigma$, then $Bub(\sigma,\beta)$ displays a bubble $B$ coming from $\beta$, and the content of the theorem is that it is possible to find a different bubble $B'$ corresponding to some bubbleable arc $\beta'\subset Gr(\sigma, \gamma)$ and such that $Bub(\sigma,\beta)=Bub(Gr(\sigma,\gamma),\beta')$.
 The two bubbles $B,B'$ are not isotopic relative to the branch points.
 Here we prove that in \qf holonomy this procedure also works for a general multi(de)grafting, i.e. that grafting a multicurve (or degrafting a collection of grafting annuli) can always be realised by a simple sequence of one bubbling and one debubbling.
 To simplify the exposition we adopt the convention that normal letters denote objects on the surface, letters with a tilde denote a lift to the universal cover and letters with a hat denote a developed image of the corresponding object.
-For the same reason we will state and prove results for Fuchsian representations; everything extends to the quasi-Fuchsian case by replacing the hyperbolic plane by the positive component of the domain of discontinuity of $\rho$.
 Let us fix a Fuchsian representation $\rho : \pi_1(S)\to \pslr$ and a projective structure $\sigma$ with holonomy $\rho$.
 By \cite{GO} $\sigma$ is obtained by a multigrafting on the uniformizing structure $\sigma_\rho=\hyp^2/\rho(\pi_1(S))$, hence it decomposes into a hyperbolic core of finite volume (coming directly from $\sigma_\rho$) plus a certain number of grafting regions.
 We will denote by $A_\gamma=A^1_\gamma \cup \dots \cup A^M_\gamma$ the grafting region obtained by grafting $M$ times some simple closed geodesic $\gamma$ of $\sigma_\rho$.
 Recall from \ref{ex_graftgeod} that the geometric decomposition of a grafting annulus is made of a negative annulus and a couple of ends in the adjacent positive component(s).
 Notice that the structure on the interior of each grafting annulus is uniformizable, in the sense that the developing image is injective on the interior of the universal cover of the annulus.